The Decidability of the Riemann Hypothesis: Introduction

 The result from recursive function theory is much simpler to state and understand.
 It is in stark contrast to the theorem of Rice, which is often used to demonstrate the ubiquity of undecidable propositions.

-In Section \ref{defs} we give the main definitions, in Section \ref{lems} the supporting lemmas, including the statement of the result from recursive function theory, give some of the results we using from Takeuti's system for real and complex analysis, and derive in PAT an increasing enumeration of the distinct critical zeros of $\z(s)$ which have positive imaginary part.
-Finally, in Section \ref{res} we give the proof of the main result.
+In Section \ref{defs} there are the main definitions, in Section \ref{lems} the supporting lemmas, including the statement of the result from recursive function theory and some of the results from Takeuti's system for real and complex analysis (PAT), and in PAT an increasing enumeration of the distinct critical zeros of $\z(s)$ which have positive imaginary part is derived.
+Finally, in Section \ref{res} the proof of the main result is given.

 It goes without saying that a proof of the decidability of RH implies all of the equivalent forms of the hypothesis are decidable, including those reported in \cite{bro12, bro}.
 In addition, the simplicity of the proof indicates that extensions to families of L-functions such as the extended Selberg class should not be too difficult.